-50 MWDC Tarlac Solar Power Project-1 (TSPP-1)
+50 MW{DC} Tarlac-1 Solar Power Project (TSPP-1)

-On June 22, 2015, PetroGreen and solar farm lot owner, Luisita Industrial Park Corporation (LIPCO), executed a Lease Agreement for the 55-hectare solar farm development.
+On June 22, 2015, PGEC and solar farm lot owner, Luisita Industrial Park Corporation (LIPCO), executed a Lease Agreement for the 55-hectare solar farm development.
 This was assigned to PetroSolar on September 15, 2015.
 As the LIPCO property is within the Central Technopark, which is under the jurisdiction of the Philippine Economic Zone Authority (PEZA), PetroSolar was able to register as an Ecozone Utilities Enterprise on July 28, 2015, entitling it to the incentives available to PEZA locators.

 After only four (4) months of ground works, the TSPP-1 was completed by mid-January 2016 and was able to export power to the grid on January 27, 2016.
-The DOE eventually gave its Certificate of Endorsement (COE) - Feed-in-Tariff (FiT) for TSPP-1, with an official Commercial Operations Date on February 10, 2016.
-Subsequently, on April 6, 2016, PSC executed its Renewable Energy Payment Agreement (REPA) with the National Transmission Corporation (TransCo), assuring the TSPP-1's revenues from the FiT payment of $\mathbb{P}8.69$ /kWh from 2016 to 2036.
+The DOE eventually gave its Certificate of Endorsement (COE) - Feed-in-Tariff (FiT) for TSPP-1, with an official Commercial Operations Date (COD) on February 10, 2016.
+Subsequently, on April 6, 2016, PetroSolar executed its Renewable Energy Payment Agreement (REPA) with the National Transmission Corporation (TransCo), assuring the TSPP-1's revenues from the FiT payment of ₱8.69/kWh from 2016 to 2036.

-The total energy exported to the grid was 72.82 GWh and 70.33 GWh in 2023 and 2022, respectively.
+The total energy exported to the grid was 69.46 GWh and 72.82 GWh in 2024 and 2023, respectively.

-20 MWDC Tarlac Solar Power Project (TSPP-2)
+20 MW{DC} Tarlac-2 Solar Power Project (TSPP-2)

-On September 17, 2018, the BOI formally awarded to PetroSolar the latter's Certificate of Registration for the 20 MWDC TSPP-2.
+On September 17, 2018, the BOI formally awarded to PetroSolar the latter's Certificate of Registration for the 20 MW{DC} TSPP-2.
 This approval entitles the TSPP-2 to enjoy duty-free importations, and a seven-year Income Tax Holiday (ITH), among others.

 After the site construction works for the TSPP-2 were completed in March 2019 and its registration with the WESM was secured from the Independent Electricity Market Operator of the Philippines Inc. (IEMOP) on April 21, 2019, the TSPP-2 started exporting power to the grid on April 22, 2019 as part of its testing and commissioning activities.
-The ERC conducted its technical inspections for the TSPP-2 on May 31, 2019, as part of PetroSolar's Certificate of Compliance (COC) for TSPP-2.
+The ERC conducted its technical inspections for the TSPP-2 on May 31, 2019, as basis of ERC's issuance of PetroSolar's Certificate of Compliance (COC) for TSPP-2.

-On February 27, 2020 and March 18, 2020, the DOE formally issued to PSC the Certificate of Confirmation of Commerciality (COCOC) and the Certificate of Endorsement (COE) for TSPP-2, respectively.
+On February 27, 2020 and March 18, 2020, the DOE formally issued to PetroSolar the Certificate of Confirmation of Commerciality (COCOC) and the COE, respectively for TSPP-2.
 The COE is a prerequisite to the issuance of the Certificate of Compliance (COC) by the ERC.
-The COC will determine the official Commercial Operations Date (COD) for TSPP-2.
+The COC will determine the official COD for TSPP-2.

-The ERC issued a Provisional Approval to Operate (PAO) to TSPP-2 on December 16, 2021, subject to PSC's compliance to 1) public offering requirement and 2) terms under PSC's Point-to-Point application, once approved.
+The ERC issued a Provisional Approval to Operate (PAO) to PetroSolar the TSPP-2 on December 16, 2021, subject to PSC's compliance to 1) public offering requirement and 2) terms under PSC's Point-to-Point application, once approved.
 The said PAO is valid until December 15, 2022, and sets TSPP-2's WESM COD to January 25, 2022.

-On October 25, 2022, PSC submitted application for validity extension of the PAO for TSPP-2.
-While evaluation of the application was underway, ERC issued 2023 COC revised guidelines that extended the effectivity of TSPP-2's PAO until December 15, 2024.
+On October 25, 2022, PetroSolar submitted to the ERC the application for validity extension of the PAO for TSPP-2.
+While evaluation of the application was underway, ERC issued the 2023 COC revised guidelines that extended the effectivity of TSPP-2's PAO until December 15, 2024.
+On December 13, 2024, the ERC extended the effectivity of TSPP-2's PAO until December 15, 2025.

 In December 2023, PSC completed the construction of the TSPP-2 49 MWac substation.
-PSC will use this new substation once it receives approval from ERC.
+PSC will use this new substation once it receives the approval from ERC.

-TSPP-2 exported 30.36 GWh and 29.40 GWh in 2023 and 2022, respectively.
+TSPP-2 exported 28.92 GWh and 30.36 GWh of electricity in 2024 and 2023, respectively.